MicrosoftDocs/win32/desktop-src/SecCrypto/algorithm-keylength.md

 ---
-Description: Sets or retrieves the length of the key. ms.assetid: c0176d2d-c000-4529-af45-1cc9060ca56a
+description: Sets or retrieves the length of the key. ms.assetid: c0176d2d-c000-4529-af45-1cc9060ca56a
 title: Algorithm.KeyLength property
 ms.topic: reference